 The NIRISS TA mode only offers Target Acquisition as the option for strategy.
 The signal to noise is computed within a region of size 5 × 5 pixels.
 There is no background subtraction that is currently implemented for the TA strategy.
 It is assumed that the SNR is dominated by the photon noise from the bright target and the contribution from the sky is negligible.
 If the scene has multiple sources, the user should select the TA source from the Aperture centered on source drop-down menu in the Strategy tab.

 The exposure specification for the TA should be chosen to obtain at least the minimum required SNR = 30 to achieve a centroiding accuracy of ≤0.15 pixel for the TA source.
 The ETC will issue a "TA may fail" warning if the SNR is below the required value.
-However, increasing the exposure time for TA (by increasing the value of Groups) will infringe only slightly on the time needed for the TA procedure, and this should be considered while planning observations for which accurate centroiding is deemed crucial.
+However, increasing the exposure time for TA (by increasing the value of Groups) has a negligible effect on the total time needed for the TA procedure, since it is dominated by overheads; this should be considered when planning observations for which accurate centroiding is deemed crucial.
 For example, the centroiding accuracy improves to about ≤0.10 pixel at SNR = 50 and to about ≤0.05 pixel at SNR = 100.

 Goudfrooij, P. 2017, JWST-STScI-005934